pemo11/xsharpsummit24/Vortrag2_TechnicalDebt/TechnicalDept_Slides_1610_24.md

 - offers comprehensive functionalities
 - measures technical debt for each class and method
 - does not support X# on a source code level (some limitations, but still very useful for X# projects)
-- not cheap (800€ for a single license),, but worth the money
+- not cheap (800€ for a single license)
-- very fast (analyzing a large project in about a few seconds)
+- fast (analyzing a large project in about a few seconds)
-- the best tool for .Net developers (my opinion)
+- my personal choice for analyzing any kind of .Net project

 ---
 ## NDepend licensing